NopeNix/Whale-Mate/README.md

    - Verify `PortainerBaseAddress` is correct
    - Check API token has proper permissions
    - Ensure Portainer is accessible from the Whale Mate container
+   - Portainer API requires Business Edition for stacks endpoint

 2. **Stacks not appearing**:
    - For Portainer stacks, ensure they're not Swarm stacks (only Standalone stacks supported)
-   - For Docker Compose, ensure files have proper permissions
+   - For Docker Compose, ensure files have proper permissions and docker.sock is mounted

+3. **Backups not being created**:
+   - Verify Portainer credentials are configured
+   - Check that the `/data/versions` directory is writable

+4. **Manual update fails**:
+   - Ensure stack is Active (not Inactive)
+   - Check Portainer has available resources to perform the update

-3. **Check logs**:
+5. **Check logs**:
 ```bash
 docker-compose logs -f
 ```